MicrosoftDocs/win32/desktop-src/WMP/about-the-object-model-versions.md

 ---
 title: About the Object Model Versions
-description: About the Object Model Versions ms.assetid: '20bb1681-9079-4f8c-bb5e-5c98e3bdc76a'
+description: About the Object Model Versions ms.assetid: 20bb1681-9079-4f8c-bb5e-5c98e3bdc76a
-keywords: ["Windows Media Player,versions", "Windows Media Player object model,versions", "object model,versions", "Windows Media Player ActiveX control,versions for object model", "ActiveX control,versions for object model", "Windows Media Player Mobile ActiveX control,versions for object model", "Windows Media Player Mobile,versions for object model", "versions of Windows Media Player,object model"]
+keywords:
+- Windows Media Player,versions
+- Windows Media Player object model,versions
+- object model,versions
+- Windows Media Player ActiveX control,versions for object model
+- ActiveX control,versions for object model
+- Windows Media Player Mobile ActiveX control,versions for object model
+- Windows Media Player Mobile,versions for object model
+- versions of Windows Media Player,object model ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About the Object Model Versions

 Windows Media Player 7.0 introduced a new object model.
 This object model has been extended with Windows Media Player 7.1, Windows Media Player for Windows XP, Windows Media Player 9 Series, Windows Media Player 10, Windows Media Player 11, and Windows Media Player 12.
 Each topic in the Object Model Reference includes a Requirements section that details the minimum requirement for the individual property, method, or event.
 The following lists detail the new objects, methods, properties, and events that have been added for each version since version 7.0.
 These lists also include new C++ interfaces, methods, and events.

 Where a new or updated interface is also exposed as an object, only the object is listed.
 To locate the interface, refer to the [Object Model Reference for C++](object-model-reference-for-c.md).
 Usually, you will simply need to add the IWMP prefix to the object name.
 If a new interface extends an existing one, you may need to look for the latest version number.
 For example, Windows Media Player 9 Series introduced new properties and methods available from the [**Settings**](settings-object.md) object.
-In C++, these are available through the [**IWMPSettings2**](iwmpsettings2.md) interface, which extends [**IWMPSettings**](iwmpsettings.md).
+In C++, these are available through the [**IWMPSettings2**](/windows/win32/wmp/nn-wmp-iwmpsettings2?branch=master) interface, which extends [**IWMPSettings**](/windows/win32/wmp/nn-wmp-iwmpsettings?branch=master).

 ## Added for Windows Media Player 7.1